-Caring for feral cats in the winter
+Caring for Feral Cats in the Winter

 It’s only natural to want to help these felines and bring them to a shelter to find a good home, but they are feral and the outdoors is essentially their home year-round.
 Worse yet, if you did happen to bring a feral cat into a shelter, they would probably euthanize it since it wouldn’t be able to be socialized with humans.

 This also applies to bringing a feral cat into your home – he won’t be able to adjust and actually belongs in the outdoors.
-According to CatChannel.com, there are a few cat wellness steps that you can take to give a helping hand to the less fortunate furry friends in your community and give you peace of mind that you’re doing something to help.
+There are a few cat wellness steps that you can take to give a helping hand to the less fortunate furry friends in your community and give you peace of mind that you’re doing something to help.

 If there’s a large family of cats, they probably need a shelter to be able to get through the winter.
 You can build one yourself or ask around at animal shelters for a kit that will work for your purposes.
 This will provide a dry and warmer place for the cats to get through the season – just be sure to ask the person who owns the property if it is allowed to provide this kind of shelter for the cats.

 Feral cats are a fact of life in rural and urban areas, and it can break your heart to know that you can’t provide a good home for them.
 However, there are some simple animal wellness improvements you can look into that will improve their lives throughout the coldest months of the year.